 To tell the difference between a silver item and a silver-plated item, hold up a magnet and see how it reacts to the item.
 A silver-plated item will be magnetic, since it is made of various metals.
 If it's not magnetic, it's silver.

 For older silver pieces, check with an antique dealer to see if it's valuable enough that it should be left in its current condition, if you decide you want to sell it.
-Restoring silver, even silver-plating, is a hotly debated topic in the antique market.
-Some people think polishing causes damage and reduces the value, while others want the item to look as new as possible.
+Restoring silver, even silver-plating, garners controversy in the antique market—some believe it's more damaging to the item, while others prioritize the brand-new look.

 What You'll Need